 Due to a delay my family and I couldn’t arrive to the resort until late in the evening, so technically, we didn’t see the surroundings until the next morning.
 Since I’ve been there before (over twenty years ago), I kind of had an idea what to expect, but seeing my husband’s and kids’ expressions to the view right outside our balcony – priceless.

 Side Note: We were really lucky to have my brother part of this trip, but since he lives in Boston, he’s seen this beauty before.
-So me and him enjoyed the rest of the crew’s awe.
+So, I and he enjoyed the rest of the crew’s awe.

-The majority of the rooms are located in the main building and they have all sizes from regular guest rooms to one, two, three bedroom suites.
+The majority of the rooms are located in the main building, and they have all sizes from regular guest rooms to one, two, and three-bedroom suites.

-We had the one bedroom suite with amazing views from the balcony.
+We had a one-bedroom suite with amazing views from the balcony.

 A full kitchen that my husband (who NEVER cooks) was loving so much, he was moved enough to make breakfast for us.
 Honestly, I didn’t want to leave.